What’s at Stake for Clean Energy in the US Election?

 What's at stake for the solar industry?

 The U.S. solar market has flourished over the past four years, and the industry is expected to add more than 18 GW in 2020, a new record.
-That’s all been accomplished despite Section 201 tariffs, a waxing federal Investment Tax Credit and an uncertain policy landscape.
+That’s all been accomplished despite Section 201 tariffs, a waning federal Investment Tax Credit and an uncertain policy landscape.

-WoodMac expects the market to continue growing, hitting 20 GW in 2022, but Biden’s platform, fully realized, has the potential to multiply those installations by several times.
+WoodMac expects the market to continue growing, hitting 20 GW in 2022, but Biden’s platform, if fully realized, has the potential to multiply those installations significantly.

 The solar industry's most important policy has been the 30 percent federal Investment Tax Credit.
 Developers are scrambling to start construction in the next several years as the credit phases down from its original 30 percent to a permanent 10 percent.
-Last year lawmakers declined to offer solar an ITC extension, even as the wind sector's production tax credit got a one-year reprieve.
+Last year lawmakers declined to offer solar an ITC extension, even as the wind sector's Production Tax Credit got a one-year reprieve.
 Biden has promised to “reform and extend” clean energy tax credits, which could alleviate the installation cliff often seen after such credits expire.

 The 100 GW or more of annual solar additions the U.S. may need to reach Biden's decarbonization target would require not only herculean development efforts but also a more robust U.S. supply chain that can support at least some of that demand.
-Current U.S. module production capacity sits around 7.5 GW, according to WoodMac, while solar cell production in the U.S. is near-nonexistent.
+Current U.S. module production capacity sits around 7.5 GW, according to WoodMac, while solar cell production in the U.S. is nearly nonexistent.

 Historical U.S. power market capacity additions vs. Biden’s "Build Back Better" estimates.
 (Wood Mackenzie)

-Under a Trump administration, the industry would continue confronting challenges of inconsistent policy — such as the administration’s flip-flop on Section 201 tariff exemption for bifacial modules — and the president’s clear preference for supporting fossil fuels.
+Under a second term of the Trump administration, the industry would continue confronting challenges of inconsistent policy — such as the administration’s flip-flop on Section 201 tariff exemption for bifacial modules — and the president’s clear preference for supporting fossil fuels.

 Regardless of who wins the election, solar will increasingly be the go-to source of clean generation in utility IRPs and a threat to other sources in merchant power markets.